JPSauSara/WorldCaptials_Game/README.md

 # WorldCaptials_Game
-Classic hangman game - Capitals of the World edition
+Hangman - Capitals of the World edition

+## App Description:

+	A computer version of the classic hangman game featuring the capitals of the world. :earth_americas:

+#### Play Now: (COMING SOON!)

+## Technology Used

+	* HTML

+	* CSS

+	* JavaScript